wojwito/mongodb-algo-trading/README.md

 3. Plots the price and both moving averages
 4. When moving averages intersect (= one becomes greater than the other one) it executes a BUY trades.
 When the opposite happens, it executes a SELL.
 5. Calculates individual trade P&L
-6. When terminated, it shows a cumulative P&L
+6. When terminated, it shows a cumulative P&L and saves all trades into a CSV

 It's fairly basic Java code so there's not much to explain.
 Please bear in mind this is just a demo/side project and should not be used in production/enterprise environments.